 While it was a tough year for the UK car market in general, with new car registrations falling -29.4% in 2020 according to the trade association, Society of Motor Manufacturers and Traders, there was a bright spot -- both electric and plug-in hybrid vehicles had their best year ever rising 10.7%.

-Before delving into what’s behind the love and growing popularity for HEVs and electric vehicles (EVs), it’s important to understand the differences between them.
-EVs use batteries to generate some or all of their power resulting in lower emissions at the tailpipe and there are a few categories:
+Before delving into what’s behind the love and growing popularity for hybrids and electric vehicles (EVs), it’s important to understand the differences between them.
+EVs use batteries to generate some or all of their power resulting in lower emissions at the tailpipe.

 Pure or all-electrics’ only source of power are their large, rechargeable batteries (these are costly and an important aspect for insurance).
 They are plugged into the electricity grid.
 Another important factor for these vehicles is the range (distance) between recharges with quoted ranges running from 60 to more than 300 miles, however the range is very much affected by factors including driving style and terrain.

 Plug-in Hybrids (PHEVs) are powered by generally smaller batteries coupled with internal combustion engines.
 The batteries can be charged using wall sockets or charging equipment, with the battery topped up on the road by the internal combustion engine or even braking.
 Because the batteries are smaller, the range is usually between 10 and 40 miles on the battery alone.
 The vehicle will run on the electric power before automatically switching over to the internal combustion engine.

 Hybrids unlike other electric versions, these don’t plug in to charge.
 The power comes from a trio of: either a petrol or diesel engine, an electric motor and a battery.
 The batteries are typically recharged while you drive, and you can generally only travel for short distances on purely electric power.